EASEA/easea/README.md

 #### TESTS

 A script *easna_regression.sh* is available in the test folder and has been written in bash.
 Be sure the easena program has been compiled before executing this script.
-Moreover you will need **wget** and **gunzip** to run it successfully, so make sure you have both installed.
+Moreover you will need **wget**, **valgrind** and **gunzip** to run it successfully, so make sure you have both installed.
 Furthermore, an **internet connection is needed** to download the datasets : do not worry, the script cleans everything at the end.

 The principle of this test is to learn on the Lecun's Mnist dataset and to compare the global accuracy given by the program with some values that have been tested and should be correct according the given architecture in the **.nz** file.
 If the tests are successfull, the floating values should be almost equal to the one already computed, else there is an error in the easna program.